Ray Columbus

 Raymond John Patrick Columbus (4 November 1942 – 29 November 2016) was a New Zealand Benny Award-winning singer and songwriter, television host, music manager and entertainer, with a career spanning six decades.
-As the lead singer of band Ray Columbus & the Invaders, his best-known hit was "She's A Mod" in 1964.
+As a lead singer for the band Ray Columbus & the Invaders, his best-known hit was "She's A Mod" in 1964.

 Early years

 Columbus attended Xavier College in Christchurch and studied tap, but was more interested in the rock and roll of the era and formed his first band, The Dominoes, in 1959.

 Music career

 Columbus got his big break playing with the Downbeats Band, which later became Ray and the Drifters.
 He relocated to Auckland when he was offered a TV show titled Club Columbus, whereupon he changed the band's name to Ray Columbus & the Invaders in 1964.
 The Invaders were known for their Fender guitars, dance moves and lavish clean-cut outfits.
 In 1964, the Invaders released their best-known song, "She's a Mod".
 The track was written by British musician Terry Beale for his group The Senators, but was not a hit.
 However, "She's A Mod" became a number one hit in Australia – the first song from a New Zealand group to reach the top of the charts in another country.
 In 1965, the band released the single "Till We Kissed", which sold fifty thousand units.
 It was a retitled version of "Where Have You Been (All My Life)", originally recorded by Arthur Alexander in 1962, and also performed by The Beatles during their Hamburg days.

 The Invaders' second album, Original Numbers, was the first album in New Zealand to include entirely self-composed songs.

 After disbanding the Invaders, Columbus relocated to the United States for two years.
 Returning to New Zealand, he hosted numerous television pop shows, including Ray Columbus presents New Faces, C'mon, Happen Inn and That's Country (which he co-created and helped sell to a US cable network).
 He was also a noted music manager, mentoring artists such as singer Suzanne Lynch.
 In the late 1990s, he managed the rock band Zed.

 As a solo artist, Columbus performed at Redwood 70, the first major modern music festival held in New Zealand, toured with The Rolling Stones, Roy Orbison and The Newbeats, as well as playing Royal Variety Performances and being an opening act of the 1974 New Zealand Commonwealth Games.